-So, to apply for financial aid at MIT, you will need to fill out the FAFSA and CSS Profile.
-It will take you good 2-3 days because the CSS Profile asks you very in-depth questions.
+It will take you about 2-3 days because the CSS Profile asks you very in-depth questions.
 I highly advise you that you get this done around November so that it won’t be in the way when the application deadlines come!

-Although most students who are in MIT do not need to take loans after their financial package, but if you do, here are some options.
+Although most students who are at MIT do not need to take loans after their financial package, here are some tips if you absolutely have to.
 I highly recommend that you take out the subsidized federal loans since those don’t accrue interest until after you graduate.
-Plus, those loans have low interest.
-You should take out unsubsidized private loans if that is your only choice.

 For Loans offered by MIT, Click Here.